 The main reason why weddings cost more is the huge amount of time each client takes up.

 As a wedding photographer, I am one of the first vendors to be booked, typically right after the venue.
-My relationship with the client begins when they are newly engaged and might last for 2.5 years.
+My relationship with the client begins when they are newly engaged and might last one or even two years.

 Like many other photographers, I create the client’s wedding timeline.
 That’s in part because so few of my clients employ the services of a professional wedding planner – though I have compelling reasons why even intimate weddings should indeed have a wedding planner!

 So, I collaborate with each client on every aspect of their wedding.
 I field questions about what would work best logistically and for photos.